Pranshu936/Brain_Tumor_Detection/README.md

-Sure!
-Here's a **clean, professional, and visually engaging rewrite** of your `README.md` with improved formatting, clarity, and emoji-enhanced sections:

----

 # 🧠 Brain Tumor Detector

 A deep learning–powered web application that detects **brain tumor types** from MRI scans.
 This tool uses a custom-trained **Convolutional Neural Network (CNN)** to classify MRI images into one of four categories: